uchicago-cs/chiventure/docs/wdl++.md

 This file contains definitions for each of the game's "global conditions" (conditions that are checked after every player action and can trigger an action on fulfillment).

-The top level is a JSON list of objects, where each object specifies a condition:
+The top level is a JSON object with a single `globalconditions` key.
+Its value is a list of objects, where each object specifies a condition:

 Documentation WIP